top of page

 It took more time to get honest feedback

-Because of cultural differences, it took longer to get honest feedback from Gambian participants compared to Indonesian and European ones in a previous project.
-Gambian participants are polite and avoid giving critical feedback, as they may see it as disrespectful.
+Because of cultural differences, it took longer to get honest feedback from Gambian participants compared to Europeans in a previous projects.
+I found Gambian participants are polite and avoid giving critical feedback, as they may see it as disrespectful.
 When I tested the platform with Gambian teachers and a headmaster, they initially said they were satisfied, but struggled with using it.
 So, I worked to build trust and encouraged them to share their feedback, even if it was negative feedback, because it would help improve the platform.

 2